sparsick/infra-testing-talk/README.md

 # infra-testing-talk
-You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur - 'Integration testing done right ;)'" that I presented on Softwerkskammer Ruhrgebiet at 8th August 2018.
+You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur - 'Integration testing done right ;)'" that I presented on Herbstcampus in Nuremberg at 6th September 2018.

 ## Simulate Infrastructure in Software Tests